The Road to Newarre

 Line 4: Laystones are found Lying in a pair on a hill, or singly in a dell with numbers 4 & 5.

 Number 2 has both kinds in combination.
 It is in a small wood behind a wayside inn, the dell has become a pond.
 It is a safe place for travelers to rest.
-One stone for each bit of poem.
+One stone for each bit of poem perhaps.

 In the Lightning Tree, Bast reveals a secret about the Fae when they visit mortal.